DUSHIME1212/Tourist_buddy/README.md

 7. **Get Available Categories**: This feature enables users to view the available categories of places to visit in our app.

-8.**Add destination**: This feature allows the user to add his favorite destination to the application.
+8. **Add destination**: This feature allows the user to add his favorite destination to the application.

+9. **Edit existing attraction**: This feature allows the user to add a new attraction to an existing destination.